Latest version of the app available: 5.4.1

 Additionally, you can autonomously manage your activity in the app stores (Google Play for Android and App Store for iOS), customizing the look and feel of your app’s presentation page in the app stores according to your company’s design guidelines.
 You can customize the screenshots displayed on this page.
 For example, you can show courses specific to your company and target audience instead of generic images.

 This article outlines how to create and configure your branded app, generate the build and then download the package in order to publish your custom version of the Go.Learn mobile app in the app stores.
 Once you’ve created your branded app, before publishing it on the application stores, you’ll have to replace the digital signature temporarily applied by Docebo with your own signature.
-To learn how to perform this process, refer to this article.
+More info on how to perform this process.

-For technical requirements and information needed to create your own branded app, refer to this article.
-If you publish your app in iOS App Store, you are required to submit the Export Compliance and the Self-Classification Report for Encryption items in order to be compliant with the U.S. Encryption and Export Administration Regulations (EAR).
-To know how to produce and present this report, refer to this article.
+Discover the technical requirements and information needed to create your own branded app.
+If you publish your app in iOS App Store, you are required to submit the Export Compliance and the Self-Classification Report for Encryption items in order to be compliant with the U.S. Encryption and Export Administration Regulations (EAR) (opens in a new tab).
+Find out more on how to produce and present this report.

 Creating Your Branded App